tjarkvandemerwe/tidyprompt/README.md

   functions (‘tools’).
 With this, the LLM can retrieve information or take other actions.

-- **compatible with all LLM providers**:: Usable with any LLM provider that supports chat completion.
+- **compatible with all LLM providers**: Usable with any LLM provider that supports chat completion.
 Use included LLM providers such as Ollama (on your local PC or your own server) or the OpenAI API.
 Or easily write a hook for any other LLM provider.